zephinzer/codepr.ac/README.md

 1. Run `make api_image` to create the Docker image for the API server
 2. Run `make ui_image` to create the Docker image for the web application

+**Notes**
+- Multistage builds are opted for to avoid including files not intended for production, resulting builds from multistage builds also tend to be leaner

 - - -